 In previous chapters, you learned about many of the iPhone's most useful apps, such as Phone, Mail, Messages, Photos, Safari, and Calendar.
-In this chapter, you'll find an overview of a number of other apps that are pre-installed on your iPhone and some that aren't pre-installed that you might want to download and use.
-You also explore four more in detail using this chapter's step-by-step instructions: Music to listen to your favorite tunes wherever you are; Maps to find and navigate your way to locations near and far; Health to help you to manage your health-related information; and Wallet that helps you manage and use various kinds of information, such as boarding passes, reward cards, and so on.
+In this chapter, you learn about three more: Music to listen to your favorite tunes wherever you are, Maps to find and navigate your way to locations near and far, and Wallet that helps you manage and use various kinds of information such as boarding passes, reward cards, and so on.